Monday - Wrap up work on presentations.

 4.

 Incorrect: Jethro wanted to be either a brain surgeon, or a fry cook.
+Correct: Jethro wanted to be either a brain surgeon or a fry cook.

 Do not use a comma to separate paired elements joined by coordinate conjunctions.
 The paired elements are “a brain surgeon” and “a fry cook.”
 No comma is needed.